Phaedrus: Predicting Dynamic Application Behavior with Lightweight Generative Models and LLMs: Evaluation

 \begin{itemize} \item Can \textit{Dynamis}'s LLM-based generative model predict most frequently executed dynamic functions for given inputs?
 Can \textit{Dynamis} be extended to predict the runtime dominated hotspot functions?
 How do these predictions impact performance and code size? \item What sources of additional information should be provided to \textit{Dynamis} for achieving close-to-ground truth results?
 Finally, what fraction of function calls do the predicted functions cover compared to the ground truth when provided with additional inputs? \item How effective is \textit{Morpheus}'s smart-loop instrumentation mechanism in compressing the WPP based function profiles?
 Is it able to reduce redundancies in a lossless manner? \item Can \textit{Morpheus}'s RNN-based generative model predict most frequently executed dynamic functions for unseen inputs?
 How ``lightweight'' is the entire approach, in terms of training time and model size? \item How much performance improvement \& binary size reduction can be achieved by profile-guided optimization by using function hot sets generated by \textit{Morpheus} \& \textit{Dynamis}?
 What are the tradeoffs between these two approaches? \end{itemize}

 \textbf{Experimental Setup}: The experiments were conducted on a Dell 7820 Precision Tower with Intel Xeon Gold 6230R processors.
 The Intel system has 2 sockets (13 cores each), 36 MB L3-cache, running Ubuntu 20.04.6 LTS.
 The compiler passes and algorithms in front-end of \textit{Morpheus} \& \textit{Dynamis} were implemented in LLVM 15.0.0, while Pytorch version 2.4.0, was used in \textit{Morpheus}'s deep-learning back-end with Python 3.8.10.
 GPT-5, Claude-4-Sonnet and GPT 4.0 were used as the LLM in \textit{Dynamis}.
+The LLMs were invoked in an interactive environment by \textit{Cursor} \cite{cursor_ai_2024} .

 \textbf{Hyper-Parameters \& Baselines}: The RNN-based model used in \textit{Morpheus} consists of single-layer, with 1000 hidden units.
 The training batch size was set to 4, 32, and 64 for benchmarks with $\leq50, \leq1000, >1000$ tokens, respectively.
 The learning rate was set to be $0.001$, dropout $0.2$, and each RNN was trained for 20 epochs.